Lisa Brown (lawyer)

-Elizabeth Merrill "Lisa" Brown (born March 6, 1960) is an American lawyer who is the current General Counsel of the United States Department of Education.
+Elizabeth Merrill "Lisa" Brown (born March 6, 1960) is an American lawyer who was the General Counsel of the United States Department of Education.
 She previously served as the first White House Staff Secretary in the Obama administration, assuming that post on January 20, 2009.
 Earlier, during the 2008–2009 presidential transition, she served as Co-Chair of Agency Review.
 Prior to joining the Obama Transition Team, she served as Executive Director of the American Constitution Society, a progressive legal organization.

 After President Obama's 2011 State of the Union Address, Brown joined the Office of Management and Budget to assist the ambitious effort to draft a government reorganization proposal.
 In March 2013, she left the White House to become chief legal counsel to Georgetown University as Vice President and General Counsel.

 Early life and education

 Brown was born in Washington, D.C., and attended the prestigious Hotchkiss School in Lakeville, Connecticut.
 A 1982 Magna Cum Laude Princeton University graduate with a B.A. in Political Economy, Brown earned a J.D. degree with Honors from the University of Chicago Law School in 1986.
 She then clerked on the U.S. Court of Appeals for the 11th Circuit for Judge John Cooper Godbold in Montgomery, Alabama, and she held a one-year fellowship as a Staff Attorney at the Center for Law in the Public Interest in Los Angeles, California.